Frunza/respond-with-environment-variable-in-ansible/README.md

 Assuming that you have a main script that prepares a docker container to do the workload, how do you tell `Ansible` to execute some commands and answer with a secret that is not hardcoded?

-Note: ansible needs SSH access to the target machine.
+Note: `Ansible` needs SSH access to the target machine.
 You can find out how to configure SSH access in the docker container at [https://github.com/Frunza/configure-docker-container-with-ssh-access](https://github.com/Frunza/configure-docker-container-with-ssh-access)

 ## Prerequisites